Etienne-Schmitt/ACS-MovieRating/README.md

 ## Informations

-This project use the gitignore.io list for .gitignore
+This project uses the gitignore.io list for .gitignore